-If any contract units have been vacant for 120 or more days since owner notice of the vacancy, BHA may give notice to the owner amending the HAP contract to reduce the number of contract units by subtracting the number of contract units (according to the bedroom size) that have been vacant for this period.
+If any contract units have been vacant for 120 or more days since owner notice of the vacancy, BHA may give notice to the owner amending the HAP contract to reduce the number of contract

 If any contract units have been vacant for 120 days, BHA may give notice to the owner that the HAP contract will be amended to reduce the number of contract units that have been vacant for this period.
 The amendment to the HAP contract will be effective the 1st day of the month following the date of BHA's notice.